Don't fall for ineffective bad breath solutions

 However, since you can't go to the dentist every week, Frangella suggested using an electric toothbrush, for two important reasons.

-"First, because many electric toothbrushes have timers on them and the majority of people do not brush their teeth for the right length of time.
+"First, because many electric toothbrushes have timers on them and the majority of people do not brush their teeth for the right length of time (2 minutes).
 And secondly, because electric toothbrushes distribute a uniform motion, which I find helps remove plaque more efficiently than when my patients use manual toothbrushes," said Frangella, quoted by WebMD.

 Other than visiting the dentist and practicing other good oral health habits, there are lifestyle changes that can improve bad breath.
 For example, Discovery Health states that if you're trying to avoid bad breath, you have to watch what you eat, and that doesn't just mean avoiding garlic and onions.
 Meat is also likely to leave you with halitosis, because meat particles tend to stick around in the mouth long after you've taken that bite of steak.

 Also, many people don't have the time to brush their teeth after every meal, but you should make an effort to at least rinse your mouth out after eating and drinking acidic beverages such as soda and coffee.
-These drinks release compounds into the bloodstream that can release odors that make their way to your breath.
-Also, these beverages may lower the pH in your mouth, which allows bacteria to flourish.
+These beverages may lower the pH in your mouth, which allows bacteria to flourish.
 However, rinsing your mouth with water may help restore your pH levels and keep the environment moist.

-So don't believe the hype, stick with proven bad breath remedies to eliminate halitosis.
+So don't believe the hype, stick with proven bad breath remedies to alleviate halitosis.